tango-controls/rfc/2/README.md

 for individual States.
 In such a case the Device object SHALL respond with throwing a `DevFailed` exception.
 The way how a Device object responds to the above calls define a State Machine.

-* A Device MAY use a Stat Machine.
+* A Device MAY use a State Machine.

 ### Reserved Device Names